-Family Child Care: The U.S. Army Family Child Care (FCC) Program is a child care option provided to military family members, Department of Defense civilians and Department of Defense contractors through the Child, Youth and School Services (CYSS).
+Family Child Care: The U.S. Army Family Child Care (FCC) Program is a child care option provided to military family members, Department of Defense civilians and Department of Defense contractors through the Child & Youth Services (CYS).
 The FCC Program is provided by military family members as independent contractors living on the installation.
 FCC homes provide flexible hours, a comfortable family setting, and activities based on real life experiences in the home and neighborhood.
 Most homes offer full-day, part-day, and/or hourly care.
 Special services may include 24- hour and long-term care during mobilization and training exercises, evening and weekend care.
 Parents can expect to receive the same quality of care in an FCC home as in a Child Development Center or School-Age program.
-FCC Providers receive the same training and support as CYSS facility based staff.
-Each group of 25-40 providers is designated as an FCC Network with its own Director and Trainer.
+FCC Providers receive the same training and support as CYS facility based staff.
+All providers are designated with their Director and Trainer.
 FCC Home capacity at any one time is generally six children who are enrolled in the program.
 Homes serving infants/toddlers exclusively (4 weeks to 2 years) can serve a maximum of three children.
 Homes serving school-age children exclusively (5-12 years) can serve a maximum of 8 children.
 FCC Providers and their homes meet specific requirements related to health, fire prevention, safety, and child development programming and are certified by the Installation.
 FCC providers and their family members, over 12 years of age, pass stringent background checks and inspections.
-FCC Homes are regularly visited by FCC, CYSS and Installation representatives.
+FCC Homes are regularly visited by FCC, CYS and Installation representatives.
 FCC providers work to attain a National Association for Family Child Care (NAFCC) Accreditation, using the same level of standards as those of the centers.
 All FCC providers are independent contractors who set their own fees and hours of operation.
 Many are available after 6:00 p.m. and on weekends for duty-related or recreational child care.
 All FCC fees and charges are determined by the FCC provider and patron, based on the length of care provided.
 Subsidies may be available.
-FCC providers may accept into full day care only those children who have been referred through the CYSS waiting list when an excess demand exists for their age group.
-If you are interested in using an FCC provider for hourly services, we urge you to visit and interview with the providers who are able to meet your hourly care needs.
+FCC providers may accept into full day care only those children who have been referred through the CYS waiting list when an excess demand exists for their age group.
+If you are interested in using an

+FCC provider for hourly services, we urge you to visit and interview with the providers who are able to meet your hourly care needs.
 It is a good idea to bring your child to meet the providers.
 Choose more than one possible provider so that you are more likely to find one with openings when you need care.
 Parent Central Services will assist you in finding an FCC provider.
-There is also an online program, FCC.com that provides you the opportunity to see the variety and quality of FCC homes that operate on Fort Campbell.
-You can access FCC.com from your home or at the FCC.com computer terminal located at Parent Central Services.
-Please call 270-798-0674 or 270-412-0173/0174 to obtain an FCC.COM login and password.
-If you are interested in one of the FCC homes you view on FCC.com, please visit Parent Central Services to ensure the provider you are interested in is available for hourly care.
-FCC.com does not provide information on current child care availability.
+Please call 270-798-0674 or 270-412-0173/0174 to obtain availability information.
 Parent Central Services can direct you to the FCC staff who manages the program, or you may call the director at (270) 798-4959.